verdaccio/verdaccio/README.md

 ### Override public packages

 If you want to use a modified version of some 3rd-party package (for example, you found a bug, but maintainer didn't accept pull request yet), you can publish your version locally under the same name.
-See in detail each of these [use cases](https://github.com/verdaccio/verdaccio/tree/master/docs/use-cases.md).
+See in detail [here](https://verdaccio.org/docs/en/best#override-public-packages).

 ### E2E Testing